-Note: I recommend using products from the same gel nail system for this process.
-Mixing and matching base coats and builder gels from different brands will not guarantee the best results for at home users.
+Note: I recommend using products from the same gel nail system for in this process.
+Mixing and matching base coats and builder gels from different brands will not guarantee best results for at home users.

 How to Remove Builder Gel

-- First, use a nail file with 180 grit to gently file off the top layer of the builder gel from your nails.
+- First, use a nail file with a 180 grit to gently file off the top layer of the builder gel from your nails.